stripe-archive/gaps/README.md

 # Permissions

-Gaps uses your domain admin's credentials to perform most actions (listing all groups, joining a group), so by default you can see and join any group independent of their Google permissions.
+Gaps uses your domain admin's credentials to perform most actions (listing all groups, joining a group).
+So permissions are entrusted to Gaps's business logic rather than your Google settings directly.

-Private lists can be created by one of three ways:
+Gaps currrently comes with two schemes to mark a list as private.
+Any private lists are currently completely omitted from Gaps: they'll be left out of the directory listing, their creation won't be emailed about, and users won't be able to join them.

+The first is the Gaps-custom scheme, which grew out of Stripe's desire for a very lightweight private-group creation.
+It's probably a reasonable place to start if you are starting with very few private
+lists:

 - Prefixing the name with `private-`.
 - Prefixing the name with the less-cumbersome but more-obscure `acl-`.
 - Adding a JSON tag as the last line of the group description with a "display" setting as follows: `{"display": "none"}`

-These will be omitted from the directory listing, won't be emailed about, and users won't be able to join them.
+The second is using the Google Groups Settings API.
+This checks that the group is set to be shown in the group directory, that anyone in the domain can join, and that anyone in the domain can view it.

+Choose your privacy schemes using the Configatron keys under `permissions.privacy_settings`.

 # Contributions